Rachel-Eichenberger/Uniswap-Examples-V3/README.md

 For getting a price from the sqrtPriceX96
 This package includes all the call needed to get information needed

-you would only need to replace the two token addresses, the pool fee in the st() starter funciton
+you would only need to replace the two token addresses, and the pool fee in the st() starter funciton

 Pool fees in code version are
 1% == 10000, 0.3% == 3000, 0.05% == 500, 0.01 == 100